DaneVinson/scarredworld/markdown/prices.md

 *True* indicates a food or beverage is of natural origin.
 All *True* food costs are drastically increased from those listed in the PH. *True* food costs can easily be 100x the PH value.
 For example the PH shows a loaf of bread costs 2 cp.
 A loaf of *True* bread in the streets of Nexus starts at 2 gp.

-### Poof Spirits
-*Poof Spirits* is the common name for any beverage made from the distillation or fermentation of [Poof Wafers](./poof.md).
-Consumption of *Poof Spirits* produces intoxication.
-However, the effect is typically a muted version of that produced by alcohol (*True Sprits*).
-The cost of *Poof Spirit* is the same as listed in the PH for its equivalent *True* counterpart.
-Example: 1 gallon of Poof ale costs 2 sp.

-### Food and Drink
 | Item                  | Unit                  | Standard Cost     | Nexus Value              |
 |-----------------------|-----------------------|-------------------|--------------------------|
 | Ale                   | pint/10 gallon barrel | 1 cp/5 sp         | 1.5/50 Crowns            |